Height moduli of elliptic surfaces: Motivic height zeta rationality and Kudla-Millson modularity of Mordell-Weil rank jumps: Acknowledgements

 \section{Acknowledgements}

-Warm thanks to Dori Bejleri, Klaus Hulek, Scott Mullane and Matthew Satriano for helpful discussions.
+Warm thanks to Dori Bejleri, François Greer, Klaus Hulek, Scott Mullane and Matthew Satriano for helpful discussions.
+The author is especially grateful to Dori Bejleri for explaining the connection between Borcherds modularity and Mordell--Weil rank jumps on elliptic K3 surfaces, and to François Greer and Klaus Hulek for their careful reading of an earlier draft.
 The author was partially supported by the ARC grant DP210103397 and the Sydney Mathematical Research Institute.

 Jun--Yong Park \enspace -- \enspace \texttt{june.park@sydney.edu.au} \\ \textsc{School of Mathematics and Statistics, University of Sydney, Australia} \\